TREATISE ON ZANDTAO

 In politics front-end puppets enjoy the power and afterwards benefit as in the case of Tony Blair.
 His political approach was to stand on a platform with his heart on his sleeve and claim that he was making difficult decisions for the people of the UK.
-Rubbish.
-His approach was only ever with one objective – self-aggrandisement, and to do this he nailed his sail to the mast of the 1%.
+This appears to be rubbish.
+His approach only seemed ever to have one objective – self-aggrandisement, and to do this he nailed his sail to the mast of the 1%.
 And how did they reward him?
 He became Quartet representative, the Quartet being an opportunity to end the Israeli oppression, instead he added to the problems of the Palestinian people and feathered his own nest [F9].
 As prime minister he ensured that the Iraqi war happened despite the clearly expressed views of the British people.
 What is almost as heinous for me is that Blair appealed to religion as well, yet his actions were far from caring.
-Underlying the political scenario is an ingenousness where lies are common currency.
-In neither case of RD, elected political office or elected trade union office, is democracy the practice, just voting that enables the control of the 1%.
+Underlying this political scenario is a disingenousness where lies are common currency.
+In neither case of RD, elected political office or elected trade union office, is democracy the practice, just voting that enables control by the 1%.

 For democracy to work the power of the people needs to be effectively utilised.
-I recently heard a police representative saying that there were no representatives of the New York Occupy movement to discuss with, and that he wanted to develop more cooperative policing [F10].
-If he is genuine why didn’t he attend the General Assembly?
+When discussing Occupy I heard a police representative saying that there were no representatives of the New York Occupy movement to discuss with, and that he wanted to develop more cooperative policing [F10].
+If he was genuine why didn’t he attend the General Assembly?
 They would have been hospitable despite the repeated incidents of police aggression and the innumerable uses of non-lethal weapons.
-For me this is an example where representation would have presented this mouthpiece with an easier option to continue his ingenuous lying – lying he might well believe.
+For me this was an example where representation would have presented this mouthpiece with an easier option to continue his ingenuous lying – lying he might well have believed.

-And why is the general assembly so important in Occupy?
-Because it is genuine democracy – consensus democracy.
+And why was the general assembly so important in Occupy?
+Because it was genuine democracy – consensus democracy.
 Here is a clip which goes through the whole process of this consensus [F11].
-Where are the leaders?
-They don’t want any, they don’t want leaders to be bought off – as is the neoliberal systemic practice.
-If you want democracy reach a consensus with the General Assembly – it is simple.
+Where were the leaders?
+They didn’t want any, they didn’t want leaders to be bought off – as is the neoliberal systemic practice.
+If you wanted democracy reach a consensus with the General Assembly – it was simple.
 Maybe RD can be an offshoot of such genuine democracy – there was a spokes council at OWS, but the intention has to be a democracy to represent the consensus.
 Current RD has no such intention.

 Within the neoliberal model RD is flawed, democracy does not exist.
 Let us examine other governance models that might offer a solution; socialism is an obvious example.
 Here is a definition of socialism (Wordweb):-